salah-jr/My-blog-articles/cm1wmeapc000t09li8mix15bs.md

 * Ben, a backend developer, requires a way to store receipts from an expense system.

-* Jane, a frontend developer, wants to integrate real-time customer support chat into her website.
+* Jane, a front-end developer, wants to integrate real-time customer support chat into her website.

 ### **The Business Case for APIs**

 APIs play a crucial role in today’s tech market, often driving innovation and business growth.
 They can generate profit through various models (like subscriptions or usage fees) or support a company's broader strategy by enabling third-party integrations and new distribution channels.
-However, APIs must align with the core business, as seen with companies like GitHub and Stripe, otherwise they risk conflicting with revenue models, like Twitter’s API affecting ad revenue.
+However, APIs must align with the core business, as seen with companies like GitHub and Stripe, otherwise, they risk conflicting with revenue models, like Twitter’s API affecting ad revenue.

 **Let’s take a more detailed look at the following ways that some companies have structured their API development:**